 Dr. Yingfei Wang obtained her Ph.D. degree in Neuroscience at the University of Magdeburg in Germany and completed her postdoctoral training at the Johns Hopkins School of Medicine.
-In December 2014, Dr. Wang became an Assistant Professor in the Department of Pathology and Neurology at UT Southwestern.
+Currently Dr. Wang is an Assistant Professor in the Department of Pathology and Neurology at UT Southwestern.

-Dr. Wang studies the molecular and cellular mechanisms of neuronal cell death in neurologic diseases.
-The nuclear enzyme poly(ADP-ribose) polymerase-1 (PARP-1) plays an important role in cell death through a caspase-independent manner after ischemia-reperfusion injury, glutamate excitotoxicity and various inflammatory responses, as well as neurodegenerative diseases.
-Dr. Wang uses a combination of tools, including epigenetics, bioinformatics, proteomics and mouse genetics, to study the cell signaling and regulation of PARP-1 dependent DNA damage and cell death in neurologic diseases.
-Her overall goals are to identify novel therapeutic targets and translate the knowledge to develop therapeutic strategies to prevent or treat neurologic diseases.
+Dr. Wang studies the molecular and cellular mechanisms of DNA damage and oxidative stress induced poly(ADP-ribose) polymerase-1 (PARP-1) dependent cell death (parthanatos) in neurons as well as cancer cells.
+PARP-1 is a nuclear enzyme and plays an important role in cell death through a caspase-independent manner after ischemia-reperfusion injury, glutamate excitotoxicity and various inflammatory responses, as well as other neurologic and non-neurologic diseases.
+Dr. Wang uses a combination of tools, including epigenetics, bioinformatics, proteomics and mouse genetics, to understand the cell signaling and regulation of PARP-1 dependent DNA damage and cell death.
+Her overall goals are to identify novel therapeutic targets and translate the knowledge to prevent neuron loss but enhance cancer cell death.

 - DNA Damage

 - A nuclease that mediates cell death induced by DNA damage and poly(ADP-ribose) polymerase-1